 In this post today I will focus on the highlights of Davao during the daytime – there are plenty of reasons to visit this city other than girls and sex:

 Eden Nature Park

 Visiting Eden Nature Park was the highlight of my trip to Davao.
 It’s located a few hundred meters up Mount Apo, the 2,954m high mountain west of Davao City.
 It’s about 27km from downtown Davao to Eden Nature Park.

-Of course the easiest way to get there is by taxi (1,300-1,500 Pesos return), but I wanted to save a few bucks and have a nicer adventure, so I took the jeepney to Toril (20 Pesos), and from there a motorcycle to the park entrance (100 Pesos, if you are with a friend, then you can also share a tricycle for 150 Pesos).
+Of course the easiest way to get there is by taxi (1,300-1,500 Pesos return), but I wanted to save a few bucks and have a better adventure, so I took the jeepney to Toril (20 Pesos), and from there a motorbike to the park entrance (100 Pesos, if you are with a friend, then you can also share a tricycle for 150 Pesos).

 Once you arrive at the park entrance, you have a few ticketing options:

 I chose the Buffet Lunch option for 600 Pesos – good decision, it turned out to be the best Filipino food I had here, including several main dishes as well as lots of fresh fruit, drinks and salads.